kkanchamreddy/MyTweetsApp/README.md

 The following **bonus** features are implemented:

-* [ ] User can see embedded image media within the tweet detail view
+* [X] User can see embedded image media within the tweet
 * [ ] Compose tweet functionality is build using modal overlay

 The following **additional** features are implemented: